For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

-Reverse transfer is when an associate degree is awarded to students who previously attended Central Piedmont and fulfilled the associate degree requirements while working towards a bachelor's degree at a participating university in North Carolina.
+Reverse transfer is when you are awarded an associate degree for completing part of your degree requirements Central Piedmont and part of your requirements at a participating university in North Carolina.

 - You must have completed/earned at least 30 percent (21 college-level credit hours) at Central Piedmont.

-- Your associate degree then depends on the credits earned at the university; each student’s credits will be evaluated to see if the combined credits meet the degree and graduation requirements.
+- Your associate degree depends on the credits earned at the university; your credits will be evaluated to see if your combined credits meet the degree and graduation requirements.

 How Reverse Transfer Works

-Eligible students will be asked to participate when they transfer to one of the participating universities.
-Check your university emails regarding the program and be sure to “opt in” or check with a counselor for additional instructions if you do not receive the opt-in email.
+If eligible, you will be asked to participate when you transfer to one of the participating universities.
+Check your university emails on how to "opt-in" to the reverse transfer program.
+You must “opt in,” or check with a counselor for additional instructions if you do not receive the opt-in email.
 The CWID/Reverse Transfer program has different requirements.
 In order for these to apply, you must first enroll at the university.

 - After you have given permission for the university to send your records to us, you need to update your MyCollege credentials so that you can access your Central Piedmont email account.

 - The university will send your records to us after you have earned at least 60 credits.

 - We will download your data, evaluate your transcripts, pull in the appropriate courses, and certify if you are eligible.